georgefs/pyclip-copycat/README.markdown

 Note: I don't actually have a Mac to test things on, so if you are using Mac OS X and you find that the code is not working, please patch it and send a pull request.

+PyClip is release under an MIT license, reproduced in LICENSE.